Alice Mary Victoria Augusta Pauline Saxe-Coburg and Gotha, Princess of Albany1

 Alice, HRH Countess of Athlone2

-Alice Mary Victoria Augusta Pauline Saxe-Coburg and Gotha, Princess of Albany was born on 25 February 1883 at Windsor Castle, Windsor, Berkshire, England.1 She was the daughter of Leopold George Duncan Albert Saxe-Coburg and Gotha, 1st Duke of Albany and Hélène Frederike Auguste Prinzessin zu Waldeck und Pyrmont.3 She married Maj.-Gen. Sir Alexander Augustus Frederick William Alfred George Cambridge, 1st Earl of Athlone, son of Franz Paul Karl Ludwig Alexander Herzog von Teck and Mary Adelaide Wilhelmina Elizabeth Hanover, Princess of Cambridge, on 10 February 1904 at St. George's Chapel, Windsor Castle, Windsor, Berkshire, England.1,3 She died on 3 January 1981 at age 97 at Kensington Palace, Kensington, London, England.1
+Alice Mary Victoria Augusta Pauline Saxe-Coburg and Gotha, Princess Alice of Albany was born on 25 February 1883 at Windsor Castle, Windsor, Berkshire, EnglandG.1 She was the daughter of Leopold George Duncan Albert Saxe-Coburg and Gotha, 1st Duke of Albany and Hélène Frederike Auguste Prinzessin zu Waldeck und Pyrmont.3 She married Maj.-Gen. Alexander Augustus Frederick William Alfred George Cambridge, 1st Earl of Athlone, son of Franz Paul Karl Ludwig Alexander Herzog von Teck and Mary Adelaide Wilhelmina Elizabeth Hanover, Princess of Cambridge, on 10 February 1904 at St. George's Chapel, Windsor Castle, Windsor, Berkshire, EnglandG.1,3 She died on 3 January 1981 at age 97 at Kensington Palace, Kensington, London, EnglandG.1

-Children of Alice Mary Victoria Augusta Pauline Saxe-Coburg and Gotha, Princess of Albany and Maj.-Gen. Sir Alexander Augustus Frederick William Alfred George Cambridge, 1st Earl of Athlone
+Children of Alice Mary Victoria Augusta Pauline Saxe-Coburg and Gotha, Princess Alice of Albany and Maj.-Gen. Alexander Augustus Frederick William Alfred George Cambridge, 1st Earl of Athlone

 Citations